-Hand Dryers and paper towels
+Hand Dryers and Paper Towels

-During the initial phase of return to in-person instruction at schools, all electric hand dryers will be marked as out of service, and paper towels will be placed in bathrooms.
+During the initial phase of return to in-person instruction at schools, all electric hand dryers have been marked as out of service, and paper towels are placed in bathrooms.

-Classrooms with water
+Classrooms with Water

-Classrooms that have a water supply will be provided with hand soap and paper towels.
+Classrooms that have a water supply have been provided with hand soap and paper towels.